MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 Also, crash logs on iOS require Symbolication, check out the [App Center Diagnostics documentation](~/diagnostics/iOS-symbolication.md) that explains how to provide symbols for your app.

 > [!NOTE]
-> On Xamarin.iOS and Xamarin.Mac the SDK won't save any crash log if you attached a debugger.
+> On iOS and Mac the SDK won't save any crash log if you attached a debugger.
 Make sure the debugger isn't attached when you crash the iOS and macOS app.
-On Xamarin.Android, you can crash while having debugger attached but you need to continue execution after breaking into the unhandled exception.
+On Android, you can crash while having debugger attached but you need to continue execution after breaking into the unhandled exception.

 ## Generate a test crash